MazamaScience/beakr/README.md

 ### A Minimalist Web Framework for R

-**beakr** is a minimalist web framework for developing web servicess in the R Language.
+**beakr** is a minimalist web framework for developing web services in the R Language.
 **beakr** offers a robust set of fundamental web application features and is intended to simplify the development of web services that reflect R package APIs — without obscuring R's data processing capability and ease of use.